nfzaltay/nfzaltay/README.md

 ### Hi, I'm Nafiz Altay 👋

-I am a Data Scientist Candidate as an Industrial Engineer.
+I am a Data Scientist  as an Industrial Engineer.
 I have an entrepreneurial mindset and always passionate to produce products with data added value.

 I am sure you will find some of my upcoming content and project useful if you are interested with Python, Tableau, Power BI and especially Data Science.